Painting Walls & Interiors – Tip Sheet

 What Kind Of Brushes To Use: If working with Latex, choose a synthetic bristle brush (nylon/polyester).
 For oil based, natural bristles will work well.
 Buy good quality brushes, cheap is not the way to go (they lose hairs more easily and don’t do as good a job).

-Are Budget Priced Paints OK?: Buy the best quality (and brushes) that your budget allows, these are two things you don’t want to go cheap.
-Cheap paint tends to not wear as well nor stretch as far, meaning you’ll have to buy more per job as well as paint more frequently.
+Are Budget Priced Varieties OK?: Buy the best quality (and brushes) that your budget allows, these are two things you don’t want to go cheap.
+Cheaper ones tend to not wear as well nor stretch as far, meaning you’ll have to buy more per job as well as paint more frequently.
 I learned this the hard way.

 What Shades Work Best: Light shades for smaller rooms (to help them look bigger), darker shades for a more enclosed feeling so a large room won’t feel so overwhelming.

-Preparing Walls: Wash walls first with TSP so the surface is as clean as possible.
-TSP also acts as a deglosser, this helps the fresh coat of paint adhere to the surface.
+Prep: Wash surface first with TSP so it’s as clean as possible.
+TSP also acts as a deglosser, this helps the fresh coat adhere to the surface.
 Make sure to rinse the cleaner off and allow to fully dry before applying a new coat.
-If the paint is a high gloss, do some sanding first before applying a new coat.
+If surface is a high gloss, do some sanding first before applying a new coat.
 Also make any necessary repairs (filling nail holes, dings, scratches) and sand as needed.

-Which Order To Paint In: Ceiling, then walls, then trims and frames.
+Which Order To Work In: Ceiling, then walls, then trims and frames.

-Cut In First: For a neater job, do your cut-in work first then paint the rest of the area with rollers.
+Cut In First: For a neater job, do your cut-in work first then cover the rest of the area with rollers.
 For some tips on cutting in, here’s a helpful video:

 Taking A Break: Wrap all brushes, rollers and trays with plastic wrap so the paint won’t dry out before you can start again.
-This trick will keep the paint wet for several hours to overnight.
-Also see this tip for easy cleanup (Tip #16).
+This trick will keep it wet for several hours to overnight.
+Also see this tip for easy cleanup (#16).

-Keep A Project File: Save the paint chips used in each room for future reference.
-This comes in handy if any repair work is needed or it’s time to repaint the room but you want the same color, you’ll be able to purchase the exact shade needed.
+Keep A Project File: Save the chip samples used in each room for future reference.
+This comes in handy if any repair work is needed or it’s time to redo the room but you want the same color, you’ll be able to purchase the exact shade needed.

-Extra Paint: Seal some of the leftover paint in a glass jar (baby jar or small mason jar) to keep on hand for touchup work as needed.
+Leftovers: Seal some in a glass jar (baby jar or small mason jar) to keep on hand for touchup work as needed.
 Check with your local recycling center on how to safely dispose of the rest.

 Gallery of Ideas